Taha (Shia cleric)

-Mullah Taha is a gay Shia Muslim cleric from Iran.
+Mullah Taha (طه) is a gay Shia Muslim cleric from Iran, and the first openly queer cleric in Shia Islam.

-He is the son of a cleric and attended Islamic school at the age of 15, where he realized his homosexuality.
-And attained the rank of Hujjat al-Islam.
+He is the son of a cleric, and described his childhood self as being "effeminate".
+He attended Islamic school at the age of 15, where he realized his homosexuality, and attained the rank of Hujjat al-Islam.

-After officiating gay marriages in secret, he was questioned by other clerics and threatened with death.
-And forced by the Iranian government to flee to Turkey, where he has lived as of 2016.
+He officiated gay marriages in secret, leading to him being questioned by other clerics and threatened with death.
+He was forced by the Iranian government to flee to Turkey, where he has lived as of 2016.

-He reported being treated with suspicion from both the Muslim community and the LGBTQ community.
-He resides temporarily in Turkey as his finale destination is Canada, where he has requested asylum.
+He continued to perform same-sex marriages for queer Shia Muslim refugees in Istanbul.
+He stated that he's treated with suspicion by both the Muslim community and the LGBTQ community.
+He resides temporarily in Turkey, as his ultimate destination is Canada, where he has sought asylum.